jbohg/render_kinect/README.md

    BlenSor: Blender Sensor Simulation Toolbox Advances in Visual Computing.
 Gschwandtner, Michael and Kwitt, Roland and Uhl, Andreas and Pree, Wolfgang.
 In Lecture Notes in Computer Science. pp 199--208.
 2011.

-and as implemented in python as a Blender plugin.
-For more information, check out [the BlenSor Webpage](http://www.blensor.org)
+and as implemented in python as a Blender plugin ([BlenSor Webpage](http://www.blensor.org)).

+The simulated measurement shows typical artifacts of a kinect, e.g., occlusion boundaries due to distance between IR projector and IR camera, 8 bit quantisation, smooting within a 9x9 pixel correlation window.
+This implementation also includes options for adding either Gaussian, Perlin or Simplex noise.

-This is a simplified version of this simulation accepting only a single rigid object.
+This implementation is simplified in that it accepts only a single rigid object as input.

 Requirements
 ----------